-Early and accurate diagnosis is important in melanoma care.
-This helps find out if the cancer has spread and helps your doctor choose the most effective treatment.
+Early and accurate melanoma diagnosis is important.
+This helps find out if the melanoma has spread and helps your doctor choose the most effective treatment.

 MD Anderson has the most modern and accurate technology to diagnose melanoma and find out if it has spread.
 This helps increase the likelihood that your treatment will be successful.
 Our staff includes pathologists and diagnostic radiologists who are highly skilled in diagnosing melanoma.